worldbank/sdg-metadata/www/metadata.md

 title: Metadata
 permalink: /metadata/
 ---
 The SDG reference metadata are currently available in the languages below.

-As more translations become available, they will be posted here.
+{% include translation-status-legend.html %}

 For information on the translation process, please see [Documentation]({{ site.baseurl }}/documentation/).

 <ul>
   {% for language in site.data.languages %}